bihe/asa-lab-4/README.md

     port: 9000
     targetPort: 9000
   type: LoadBalancer
+  ...
 ```

-The service definition exposes a TCP port which binds/forwars to the node and port of the container.
+The service definition **exposes a TCP port** which binds/forwars to the node and port of the container.
 This is necessary to access the system and the logic within the container from the "outside".

 Minikube has a specialty, that additional work is needed to access services, because no "public IP" is created with minikube (this is different with other k8s implementations).
 But there is an easy way to access the service - minikube has a `service` command which establishes a connection to the exposed service.
 In fact it creates a ip-mapping to the LoadBalancer where services are exposed (https://minikube.sigs.k8s.io/docs/commands/service/)